-- Women represent the fastest growing segment of the prison population with 85% of incarcerated women serving time for non-violent crimes.
+- Women are now incarcerated at nearly double the rate of men in this country, and 85% of incarcerated women are serving time for non-violent crimes.

 The Criminal (In)Justice Circle believes that this status quo is unacceptable for our country.
-We want to strategically address the unjust incarceration and warehousing of people of color.
-Additionally, we aim to expose, report, and prevent human rights abuses inside prisons, and we support the civil rights of formerly incarcerated women, men, and children.
+We want to strategically address the unjust incarceration and warehousing of people of color, as well as support the civil rights and leadership of formerly incarcerated people.